salesforce/tough-cookie/README.md

 If no cookies are found, the callback MUST be passed an empty array.

 The resulting list will be checked for applicability to the current request according to the RFC (domain-match, path-match, http-only-flag, secure-flag, expiry, etc.), so it's OK to use an optimistic search algorithm when implementing this method.
 However, the search algorithm used SHOULD try to find cookies that `domainMatch()` the domain and `pathMatch()` the path in order to limit the amount of checking that needs to be done.

+As of version 0.9.12, the `allPaths` option to `cookiejar.getCookies()` above will cause the path here to be `null`.
+If the path is `null`, path-matching MUST NOT be performed (i.e. domain-matching only).

 store.putCookie(cookie, cb(err))
 --------------------------------